 In the first section of our guide, we will explain how sports betting works for all those of you who are now starting out with gambling and have no clue as to what to do, when or why for that matter.
 We realise that things may seem quite complicated to a novice, this is why we strive to be thorough and clear enough.
-The truth is that if you want to learn the ropes and become successful in this field, you need to devote lots of time to learning and practicing.
+The truth is that if you want to learn the ropes and become successful in this field, you need to devote lots of time to learning and practising.
 Eventually, it will all become clear to you, but you need to work hard and be persistent.
-Now, we also realise you want to find a guide that does all the hard work for you so you do not have to scroll down thousands of useless pages before you get to the essentials.
+Now, we also realise you want to find a guide that does all the hard work for you, so you do not have to scroll down thousands of useless pages before you get to the essentials.
 After all, you will be risking your money, and this is reason enough to do some research and try your hardest to understand the ins and outs of sports betting.
 Luckily, you can count on us to give you the basic information that will get things going for you, and in the first section, we want to tell you about the basics of a sports bet.
 Before you open an account at an online bookmaker, be sure to read this from top to bottom.

 What is a Sports Bet?

-Let us begin our post about how sports betting works by explaining one essential thing: what is a sports bet?
+Let us begin our post about how betting on sportd works by explaining one essential thing: what is a sports bet?
 Generally speaking, this is a view expressed by someone that a sporting event will have a certain outcome, and is usually backed by a particular amount of money.
-Now, there are two parties involved in this and their views are opposing.
+Now, there are two parties involved in this, and their views are opposing.
 Therefore, whoever party ends up guessing the correct outcome wins the money which the other party wagered.
 When it comes to sports betting at a licensed sportsbook, it usually involves a bookmaker.
 Their purpose is to take those wagers, which in professional terms is described as laying bets, and they must have a professional capacity in order to do this.
 It may be an organisation, for example, a company, or an individual, and they are both referred to as a bookmaker.
 The people who make bets are called bettors.
 If the bets are placed against the bank, they are also called punters.

 Sports Bet Components

-Now, before we can tell you how sports betting works, we should also mention that a sports bet or wager consists of three main components.
+Now, before we can tell you how betting works, we should also mention that a sports bet or wager consists of three main components.
 They are as follows: selection, stake, and odds.
 The first one, the selection, refers to the outcome you think is going to be when it comes to a given sports event; that is, you make a prediction about what you think will happen in the end.
 Then, after you make a choice, you need to put some money into it, which is referred to as a stake.
 At this point, you should realise that once you bet that money, you will never get it back if you lose.
 So, you should be aware that you are risking your cash and you should never risk more than what you are comfortable losing.
 Note that the amount of money you lose, no matter how big or small, is paid to the sportsbook.

 Moreover, the purpose of the odds is to display the possibility of your selection winning.
 It also serves to show how much you are going to get paid if your prediction is correct, for example. if you manage to guess the outcome of a sports game.